 The Supreme Court of Tasmania respects your right to privacy.
 Postings are regularly reviewed during business hours.
 Posts that contain personal information may be removed.

 The Supreme Court of Tasmania is committed to protecting your rights and safety.
-We welcome debate but will delete all posts that are abusive, offensive, threatening, or appear defamatory, discriminatory, hateful towards any group, or that are in any way unlawful.
+We welcome debate but will block all users/posts that are abusive, offensive, threatening, or appear defamatory, discriminatory, hateful towards any group, or that are in any way unlawful.